Skip to main content

 Contagious Diseases

-Living with others in a camp environment significantly increases the risk of spreading contagious diseases.
-One of the most significant impacts of modern medicine is recognizing how viral and bacterial organisms spread from human to human and limiting these pathways.
-Not long ago, the concept of sewer systems, clean water, and hand washing did not exist.
-As we learned from COVID-19, preventative measures, early detection, and isolation are key to decreasing the spread of any contagious disease.
+Living with others in a camp environment we are at significant risk of spreading contagious diseases.
+In fact, many of the significant impacts of modern medicine include recognizing how viral and bacterial organisms spread from human to human and limiting these pathways.
+We take it for granted today, but not long ago the concept of sewer systems, clean water and hand washing were not understood or utilized.
+As we learned from COVID19, good preventative measures, early detection, and isolation are key to decreasing the spread of any contagious disease.

-Common contagious diseases include influenza (flu), viral upper respiratory tract infections, COVID-19, other coronaviruses, strep throat, and gastrointestinal illnesses.
+Common contagious diseases include influenza (flu), viral upper respiratory tract infections, COVID19, strep throat and gastrointestinal illnesses.

 • Good hand washing and hygiene

-• Eating, sleeping, and congregating in smaller groups
+• Eating, sleeping, and living in smaller groups

 • Good rest, nutrition, and hydration

-• Isolating yourself if you become ill and getting medically evaluated/tested
+• Isolating yourself if you become ill early on and get medically evaluated

 • Keeping food and water sources away from waste and sewer systems